Merchant Account Reserve

 Is there more than one type of account reserve?

 Yes.
 There are three common types of merchant account reserve: a rolling reserve, a capped or accrual reserve, and an up-front reserve.
-Of these, rolling reserve is by far the most widely used.
+Of these, the rolling reserve is by far the most widely used.
 Of course, some processors and FIs may also have their own proprietary systems in place.

 Like What You're Reading?
 Join our newsletter and stay up to date on the latest in payments and eCommerce trends.